-- A: Bill the procedure/modality code (CPT/HCPC code) that denotes the service rendered (including E/M codes) with POS "02" (telemedicine).
-In addition, add modifier "95".
-The MCO will follow this policy as well.\ - Q: Can an Outpatient Hospital facility bill for the originating site facility fee associated with telemedicine (as defined above and billed with the POS "02") when the client is at home? - A: Yes, when the Outpatient Hospital staff is providing administrative and clinical support to a client who is at home and receiving services via telemedicine from a provider associated with that facility.
-To receive payment for the originating site facility fee when using telemedicine, providers must bill only the Q3014 with the CR modifier.
-Do not bill the G0463 for the same date of service.
+- A: Bill the procedure/modality code (CPT/HCPC code) that denotes the service rendered (including E/M codes) with POS 02 (telemedicine).
+In addition, add modifier 95.
+The MCO will follow this policy as well. - Q: Can an Outpatient Hospital facility bill for the originating site facility fee associated with telemedicine (as defined above and billed with the POS 02) when the client is at home? - A: Yes, when the Outpatient Hospital staff is providing administrative and clinical support to a client who is at home and receiving services via telemedicine from a provider associated with that facility.
+To receive payment for the originating site facility fee when using telemedicine, providers must bill only HCPCS code Q3014 with modifier CR.
+Do not bill HCPCS code G0463 for the same date of service.
 See the COVID- 19 fee schedule.
-The MCOs will follow this policy as well.\ - Q: Are you following Medicare's guidance and allowing the provider to select the E&M code level based just on the MDM, OR on either the MDM or time, with time defined as all of the time associated with the E/M on the day of the encounter?
+HCA's contracted MCOs will follow this policy as well. - Q: Are you following Medicare's guidance and allowing the provider to select the E&M code level based just on the MDM, OR on either the MDM or time, with time defined as all of the time associated with the E/M on the day of the encounter?
 Is Medicaid removing any requirements regarding documentation of history and/or physical exam in the medical record? - A: Yes, Apple Health (Medicaid) is allowing the provider to code the E&M based on this CMS guidance.
 Yes, Medicaid is removing requirements regarding documentation of the history and/or physical exam in the medical record when providing services via telemedicine or telehealth.
-The MCO's will follow this policy as well\.
+HCA's contracted MCO's will also follow this policy.